 It should’ve been Wimbledon tennis tournament just now.
 All sunshine and strawberries and cream.
 Andy Murray and the UK all becoming tennis mad for two weeks of glorious fun.
 Well while we have lost Wimbledon this year there is no need for us to lose the traditional strawberries and cream.

 However, let’s try serving them in a slightly different way.
-In cake form of course!
+In cake form of course with this delicious Eton Mess strawberry sponge cake!

 For those who maybe don’t know about the famous dessert Eton Mess here’s a bit of background.
 The dessert is made up of broken meringues, whipped cream and strawberries.
 It was first served at Eton College in England and was first written about back in 1893.
 It is traditionally served at the annual cricket match between Eton College and Harrow School.